 Pupil Premium at Cromwell Academy

 Pupil Premium is a sum of money received by the school from the Department for Education.
 It is intended to be used to support specific groups of pupils to ensure children from all backgrounds make good or better progress.
 A review of how Pupil Premium funding is spent will be published on the school website each year.
-At Cromwell Academy we have around 30 Pupil Premium pupils.
+At Cromwell Academy we have around 53 eligible for Pupil Premium.

 Who can benefit from Pupil Premium funding?